settnaing199/Sunny-Parks/README.md

 - Must pass in lat, lng, radius as body
 - ex. {"lat": 42, "lng": -70, "radius": 80}
 - return ranked parks along with their temperature and weather conditions
-- temperature and weather conditions are used to created the ranking algorithm
+- temperature and weather conditions are used for best park ranking algorithm